God's Original Intent

 In Genesis 12, God promised Abraham that he would father a nation that would bless and transform the world.

-Two of the distinguishing characteristics of that nation were 1) functioning as a collaborative kingdom of priests under his direct leadership (Exodus 19), and 2) living in the awareness of his presence (Exodus 33).
+Two of the distinguishing characteristics of that nation were 1) functioning as a collaborative kingdom of priests under God’s direct leadership (Exodus 19), and 2) living in the awareness of his presence (Exodus 33).

-We Have Gotten Distracted
+The Problem Is, We Have Gotten Distracted